Katsuo Ohno

 Katsuo Ohno (大野克夫, Katsuo Ōno) is a Japanese musician and composer who has scored multiple films and anime.
 His most notable works are theme music of detective drama Taiyō ni Hoero! and anime series Detective Conan.

-As keyboardist, Ohno was a member of the group sounds band The Spiders from 1961 to 1970, and the rock supergroup Pyg from 1971 to 1972.
+As keyboardist, Ohno was a member of the group sounds band The Spiders from 1961 to 1970, and the rock supergroup Pyg from 1971 to 1972, which led to him becoming a member of the Takayuki Inoue Band and a backing instrumentalist for Kenji Sawada from 1972 to 1979.